iwasz/zephyr-grbl/README.md

 * [ ] Default clock configuration (H7) results in 96MHz only, while the CPU is 600MHz capable I think.
 * [ ] Baudrate should be configured in dts file, not using a macro.
 * [ ] Refactor serial code to use Zephyr's ring buffers.
 Send and receive more
+* [ ] DMA configuration for usart3 does not work (program faults).
+I used usart3 as I did in H7, but the realized the usart3 was also used for the console there.
+In F446 console is attached to usart2.
+So this mismatch likely caused a problem.
+  * [ ] I would change the grbl uart to usart3, and turn the Zephyr console on on the usart2.
+* [ ] Stall pins configuration does not work (program faults).
+* [x] `k_usleep (100)` results in 200µs delay.
+But 10ms works fine, so something with resolution.

 # ~~GRBL main modifications~~